Rash Of Gun Violence Leaves At Least 2 People Dead In Philadelphia Wednesday Night

 “He was able to open the door and fall into the street and that’s where police found him,” Small said.

 Currently, there’s no description of the shooter or shooters in either shooting.
-Anyone with information is urged to contact police.MORE NEWS: Neighbors Come To Rescue After House Explosion In Vineland Left 2 Women Injured: 'Help Me, My Leg Is Stuck'
+Anyone with information is urged to contact police.MORE NEWS: Olney Charter High School Senior Dies Of COVID-19 Complications

 For a list of gun violence resources in Philadelphia, click here.